sitevision/envision/packages/envision-docs/src/pages/dashboard/index.md

 Use Envision components when possible.

-When using custom CSS for styling, use Envision and Dashboard variables.
+When using custom CSS for styling, all colors should use Envision and Dashboard variables.
-All colors should use Envision or Dashboard variables.
 Other colors and hard coded color values should be avoided.

 ### Wrapper